|Home||Czernowitz 2010||Galati 2010-A||Galati 2010-B||Poland 2014||My Childhood Heroes||About Erna Rubin in Hebrew|

-From early childhood I have heard the name, Cernauti in Romanian or Czernowitz in German (Chernivtsi in Ukrainian), mentioned many times by my mother, Erna (Ella) Rubin (1927-2014), with great love and nostalgia for the pre WWII Austro-Hungarian Tschernowitz (my mother's mother tongue was German) and the fact that my grandfather (my mother's father) Leon Bendit was buried there in 1981.
+From early childhood I have heard the name Cernauti in Romanian or Czernowitz in German (Chernivtsi in Ukrainian), mentioned many times by my mother, Erna (Ella) Rubin (1927-2014), with great love and nostalgia for the pre WWII Austro-Hungarian Czernowitz - her hometown in which my grandfather (my mother's father) Leon Bendit was buried there in 1981.

 Leon and Yetti Bendit married in Czernowitz around 1926 and divorced around 1933.
 In 1948 Yetti immigated to Israel and remarried.
-Leon married again in Chernivtsi before WWII, had a baby son, David, who perished in the holcaust when sent with his parents to Transnistria.
-After the war Leon returned to Tschernowitz and remained there for the rest of his life.
+Leon married again in Czernowitz before WWII, had a baby son, David, who perished in the holocaust when sent with his parents to Transnistria.
+After the war Leon returned to Czernowitz and remained there for the rest of his life.

 By profession Leon and Yetti were fashion tailors, Yetti for women and Leon for men.
 Yetti had a Sewing workshop employing around 8 workers in Czernowitz.

-Chernivtsi is the administrative center of Chernivtsi Oblast (province) in southwestern Ukraine.
-The city is situated on the upper course of the River Prut, a tributary of the Danube, in the northern part of the historic region of Bukovina, which is currently divided between Romania and Ukraine.
+Czernowitz (Chernivtsi) today is the administrative center of Chernivtsi Oblast (province) in southwestern Ukraine.
+The city is situated on the upper course of the Prut River, a tributary of the Danube, in the northern part of the historic region of Bukovina, which is currently divided between Romania and Ukraine.
 Population 240,600.

-As a cultural and architectural center, Chernivtsi was dubbed Little Vienna, Jerusalem upon the Prut, or the European Alexandria.
+As a cultural and architectural center, Czernowitz was dubbed Little Vienna, Jerusalem upon the Prut, or the European Alexandria.

-Chernivtsi once had a Jewish community of over 50,000, less than a third of whom survived World War II.
-In August 1941, Romanian military dictator Ion Antonescu ordered the creation of a ghetto in the lowland part of the city, where 50,000 Bukovina Jews were crammed; two thirds of which would be deported to Transnistria (among them my mother and her family), where the majority perished.
-The Romanian mayor of the city, Traian Popovici, persuaded Antonescu to raise the number of Jews exempted from deportation from 200 to 20,000 and by that saved them.
-After World War II, many Jews emigrated to the then Palestine from the difficult conditions after the War.
+Czernowitz once had a Jewish community of over 50,000, less than a third of whom survived World War II.
+In August 1941 Romanian military dictator, Ion Antonescu, ordered the creation of a ghetto in the lowland part of the city, where 50,000 Bukovina Jews were crammed; two thirds of which would be deported to Transnistria (among them my mother and her family), where the majority perished.
+The Romanian mayor of the city, Traian Popovici, persuaded Antonescu to raise the number of Jews exempted from deportation from 200 to 20,000 and by that saved their lives.
+For this Popovici was awarded the Righteous Among the Nations title by the state of Israel.
+After World War II many Jews emigrated to the then Palestine because of the hardships of life after the War.
 Following the collapse of the Soviet Union in 1991, the majority of the remaining Jewish population emigrated to Israel and the United States.

 Many well-known Jewish figures were born or were residents of the city: novelist Aharon Appelfeld; singer, actor and cantor Josef Schmidt (1904 – 1942); Israeli Minister of Finance, Ze'ev Sherf (1904-1984) and others.